How is your understanding of the Medical Device Single Audit Program (MDSAP)?

 Audits will generally follow a process outlined in the diagram below:

 An important part for companies to account for is that it might take several days longer than you’ve been accustomed to for an audit.
-This means having team members available to provide documentation and answer questions for up to 9 days and the potential that there may be multiple auditors involved.
+This means having team members available to provide documentation and answer questions for up to 9 days and the potential of multiple auditors involved.

 Cost is another thing to account for.
 As a comprehensive audit, these are expensive and it doesn’t matter what size your company is.
 Companies large or small will be charged the same.

 If your company is across multiple sites, there needs to be an emphasis on efficient document updating and sharing.
-(This is where software such as greenlight.guru can really help).
+(This is where a medical device specific QMS software can really help).
 The focus will be on your primary site, which is where the majority of the audit will be conducted.
 This is regardless of which processes are off-site and includes virtual manufacturers.